MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 ### Line Wrapping

-Long and complex operations can be separated onto multiple line using the backslash ‘\’ character.
+Long and complex operations can be separated onto multiple line using the backslash `\` character.
 The following Dockerfile installs the Visual Studio Redistributable package, removes the installer files, and then creates a configuration file.
 These three operations are all specified on one line.

 ```none
 FROM windowsservercore

 RUN powershell -Command c:\vcredist_x86.exe /quiet ; Remove-Item c:\vcredist_x86.exe -Force ; New-Item c:\config.ini
 ```
-The command can be re-written so that each operation from the one RUN instruction is specified on its own line.
+The command can be re-written so that each operation from the one `RUN` instruction is specified on its own line.

 ```none
 FROM windowsservercore